FIFA World Cup Trophy

-The World Cup is a solid gold trophy that is awarded to the winners of the FIFA World Cup association football tournament.
-Since the advent of the World Cup in 1930, two trophies have been used: the Jules Rimet Trophy from 1930 to 1970, before the FIFA World Cup Trophy from 1974 to the present day.
-It is one of the most expensive trophies in sporting history, valued at $250,000.
+The FIFA World Cup is a golden trophy that is awarded to the winners of the FIFA World Cup association football tournament.
+Since the advent of the World Cup in 1930, two different trophies have been used: the Jules Rimet Trophy from 1930 to 1970, and thereafter the FIFA World Cup Trophy from 1974 to the present day.
+The production cost of the current trophy is estimated at $242,700.

-The first trophy, originally named Victory, but later renamed in honour of FIFA president Jules Rimet, was made of gold plated sterling silver and lapis lazuli.
+The first trophy, originally named Victory, but later renamed in honor of FIFA president Jules Rimet, was made of gold plated sterling silver and a lapis lazuli base.
 It depicted Nike, the Greek goddess of victory.
-Brazil won the trophy outright in 1970, prompting the commissioning of a replacement.
-The original Jules Rimet Trophy was stolen in 1983 and never recovered.
+Brazil was awarded the trophy in perpetuity following their third title in 1970, prompting the commissioning of a replacement.
+The original Jules Rimet Trophy was stolen in 1983 and has never been recovered.